OVAL-Community/OVAL/guidelines/oval-schema-documentation/independent-system-characteristics-schema.rst

       - Type (MinOccurs..MaxOccurs)
       - Desc.
     * - shell
-      - oval-sc:EntityItemShellType (1..1)
+      - ind-sc:EntityItemShellType (1..1)
       - The shell element contains the shell used (e.g. bash or powershell) to perform the command and should be taken, verbatim, from the associated object 'shell' element.
     * - command
-      - oval-sc::EntityItemStringType (1..1)
+      - oval-sc:EntityItemStringType (1..1)
       - The command element specifies the command string that was run on the target system and should be taken, verbatim, from the associated object 'command' element..
     * - pattern
       - oval-sc:EntityItemStringType (0..1)